 With the Chattanooga swim leagues coming to a close for the summer it reminds us.
 We thought it would be a timely and informative post about swimming pools and your teeth.
 Who knew it could have an effect?
 Now don’t go jumping to conclusions and quit exercising it is nothing like say… meth mouth.
-But the chemicals in a pool can effect our dental health in different ways.
+But the chemicals in a pool can affect our dental health in different ways.

 HAVE YOUR TEETH ever felt extra sensitive after a swim at the pool?
 That’s no coincidence, although it can take quite a lot of swimming before the effects become noticeable.
 What is it about the water in swimming pools that damages teeth?